A measure of majorisation emerging from single-shot statistical mechanics

 \begin{proof} 1.(a) just follows out of the algorithm, since we did not do any work extraction on any levels and this is the only way we can change energies in our game.
 For 1.(b) we need to look at how the energy eigenvalues of the $j$'th and $k$'th level change each of the $n$ times one goes through the algorithm in definition \ref{def:shift}. directly from the algorithm we get, that in the first time one goes through it $A(j)$ changes to $A_1(j)=\exp\left(\frac{-E(j)+kT\ln(w_1)}{kT}\right)$ and we get $A_1(j)=w_1 A(j)= A(j) + \frac{w}{n} \left(A(j)+A(k)\right)$ and by the same argument $A_1(k)=w_2 A(k)= A(k) - \frac{w}{n} \left(A(j)+A(k)\right)$.
 Since $A_1(j)+ A_1(k)=A(j)+A(k)$ we see, that after $l$ times one goes through the algorithm, one ends up with: $A_l(j)= A(j) + (l-1) \frac{w}{n} \left(A(j)+A(k)\right) + \frac{w}{n} \left(A(j)+A(k)\right)=A(j) + l \frac{w}{n} \left(A(j)+A(k)\right)$ and $A_l(k)= A(k) - l \frac{w}{n} \left(A(j)+A(k)\right)$.
 With $l=n$ we get what is stated in 1. (b).

-In order to derive 2. and 3. we need to have a closer look at how the eigenvalues change each of the $n$ times we go through the algorithm.
-The eigenvalues are given by the Gibbs rescaled probabilities multiplied with the corresponding $A(l)$.\\ Let $q$ be the Gibbs rescaled probability distribution after step 1. of the $i$'th time one goes through the algorithm in definition \ref{def:shift}.
+In order to derive 2. and 3. we need to have a closer look at how the occupation probabilities change each of the $n$ times we go through the algorithm.
+The occupation probabilities are given by the Gibbs rescaled probabilities multiplied with the corresponding $A(l)$.\\ Let $q$ be the Gibbs rescaled probability distribution after step 1. of the $i$'th time one goes through the algorithm in definition \ref{def:shift}.
 After step 2. we have:

 where $\eta(q_j)= \int_0^{A_j}q(x)\md x$ and $Z(q)$ is the partition function of $q$. \\ After step 4. we thus have:

 Noting that $q(x) = q(x/w_2)$ for $x\in(0, A_k]$ and similarly for $x\in (A_j,A_k+A_j]$ and $x-A_jw_1-A_k w_2 +A_k+A_j=x$, we can rewrite this as: